shubhamshekhar23/Design-Patterns-In-Typescript/README.md

 ## One Mega Problem Statement - "Setting Up of a Car Company"

-All 23 Gang of four Design Patterns implemented in Java
+All 23 Gang of four Design Patterns implemented in Typescript

 ### _Whats So SPECIAL_ :